afunnydev/tinysociety/content/articles/2018-09-21-caboose-for-sale-yes-you-can-live-in-a-refurbished-train-wagon.md

 ---
-title: 'Caboose for Sale: Yes You Can Live in a Refurbished Train Wagon!'
+title: "Caboose for Sale: Yes You Can Live in a Refurbished Train Wagon!"
-description: >-
-  Vintage train cars have inspired some truly unique tiny houses as people take to refurbishing them to design their ideal homes.
+description: "Vintage train cars have inspired some truly unique tiny houses as people take to refurbishing them to design their ideal homes.  "
 slug: caboose-for-sale
 author: kristen
 image: /img/caboose-rec.jpg
 overlay: true
-date: '2018-09-21'
+date: 2018-09-21
+lastmod: 2022-12-26
 notloaded:
   need: true
 listing:
-  title: 'Caboose for Sale: Yes You Can Live in a Refurbished Train Wagon!'
+  title: "Caboose for Sale: Yes You Can Live in a Refurbished Train Wagon!"
-  description: >-
-    High costs of living have inspired some truly unique living situations over the years.
-There’s the old school bus turned RV, the tiny homes made of storage containers, and now introducing refurbished train wagons.
+  description: "High costs of living have inspired some truly unique living
+    situations over the years.
+There’s the old school bus turned RV, the tiny homes made of storage containers, and now introducing refurbished train wagons. "
   image: /img/caboose-sq.jpg
-likes: '22'
 categories:
   - Tiny houses
   - DIY
   - Tiny lifestyle
 i18nlanguage: en
 menuid: articles
-ordre: '0'
 infographic: false
 draft: false
 noindex: false
+ordre: "0"
+likes: "22"
 ---
 High costs of living have inspired some truly unique living situations over the years.
 There’s the old school bus turned RV, the tiny homes made of storage containers, and now introducing refurbished train wagons.

 If you’ve ever seen a vintage rail car, you have to admit that they’re quite captivating.
 They offer a quaint quality that few structures can provide for your home.
 They transport you back in time and can become quite the cozy living space.

 Finding a caboose for sale might sound like it would be a challenge, but it just might be the easiest part of the process.
 As a form of [tiny living](https://www.tinysociety.co/articles/tiny-house-communities-you-want-to-join-in-2018/), you might prefer refurbishing in a rail car over building a tiny house from scratch.
-Learn how you can turn a deserted train caboose into your dream home!
+Learn how you can turn a deserted train caboose into your dream home and embrace the lifestyle of caboose owners!

 ## Living in a Train Wagon

 There are a number of ways you can transform a train car into your new home.
 Here are some fine examples to help you find inspiration for your tiny house.
+We'll also show you the best ways to find cabooses for sale.

 #### A Modern Rail Car